 Business casual attire

-Business casual dress is defined as follows:
+Under the casual dress code policy, business casual dress is defined as follows:

 - Pants: Casual slacks and trousers and jeans without holes, frays, etc. Examples of inappropriate pants include shorts, camouflage, and pants worn below the waist or hip line.